pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Interaction.rst

 .. incimage:: /images/FixedRadialMenu.jpg 200px right

-Radial menus are also available for use with the mouse in conventional mode via :doc:`keyboard shortcuts <CheatSheet>`.
+Radial menus are also available for use with the mouse in conventional mode via :ref:`keyboard shortcuts <ug-keyboard-shortcuts>`.
 In this mode, the menu appears in a fixed position on the appropriate side of the window for interaction with the mouse, as shown in this image.

 The :ref:`Settings Panel <ug-settings-panel>` allows you to change the number of buttons in each radial menu and to define the actions associated with each button.
-Almost anything you can do in the application can be assigned to a radial menu button; the icons associated with each :ref:`action <ug-actions>` are listed in the :doc:`Cheat Sheet <CheatSheet>`.
+Almost anything you can do in the application can be assigned to a radial menu button; the icons associated with each :ref:`action <ug-actions>` are listed in the :ref:`Cheat Sheet <cheat-sheet>`.
 If any action cannot be applied at the current time, the corresponding button will be disabled (gray).
 By default, all buttons are set to the :action:`None` action (null sign icon), which is always disabled and has no corresponding effect.